GAA Statistics: The football championship’s power rankings

 16 Down

 Down contested the Ulster final in 2017, and in 2016 they were in Division 1 of the league.
-They are ranked 16th in championship and likewise in the league, they’re level with Laois overall but go ahead of them because of a better championship ranking. (+5)
+Their showing against Mayo in the qualifiers last month was promising but they are ranked 16th in championship and likewise in the league, they’re level with Laois overall but championship ranking takes precedent. (+5)

 17 Westmeath

-The Division 3 winners are ranked 19th in the league, after coming up from Division 4 two years earlier.
+The Division 3 champions are ranked 19th in the league, after coming up from Division 4 two years earlier.
 They’re also 19th in championship rankings. (-1)

 18 Offaly